reinhart-c/reinhart-c.github.io/README.md

-# My portfolio page
+# Portfolio Project
-Live page can be seen [here](https://reinhart-c.github.io/).
+A personal portfolio website showcasing my projects, skills, and experience.
+Designed for a clean, responsive, and accessible user experience.

-# Skills and Tools
+You can view the page [here](https://reinhart-c.github.io/)

-- HTML
+## Tech Skills
-- CSS
+- React.js
-- JS
+- Typescript
-- GSAP
+- Tailwind CSS